 Both natural stone and engineered quartz require the proper maintenance to avoid any discoloration, scratches, or other costly damages.
 Natural stone requires special sealants about every six months to a year.
 Always avoid acidic cleaners or solutions to prevent severe damage to the countertop.
 Although engineered quartz doesn't need to be sealed, special cleaning products must be used according to the manufacturer's directions.

-Countertops are the most looked at for a kitchen-remodeling project to bring out the beauty and elegance of kitchen.
-Countertops can take a moderate looking kitchen and turn it to a kitchen out of a magazine or remodeling show.
-For many consumers, having a countertop that will be long lasting, durable and elegant such as natural stone is worth the cost.
+Countertops are the most looked at for a kitchen-remodeling project to bring out the beauty and elegance of the kitchen.
+Countertops can take a moderate-looking kitchen and turn it into a kitchen out of a magazine or remodeling show.
+For many consumers, having a countertop that will be long-lasting, durable, and elegant such as natural stone is worth the cost.